- How You Can Develop a Business Strategy That Integrates Innovation Into Your Workplace Culture

 Aamira, the financial consultant, prides herself on the way she works with clients to offer them the best possible financial advice.
 She works on a case-by-case basis to assess the exact requirements her clients need and them the best possible wealth management portfolio.

-What she provides is a service – her advice and expertise is non-physical yet brings her clients incredible value.
+What she provides is a service – her advice and expertise are non-physical yet brings her clients incredible value.

 Especially during tough times when business is slow, she could innovate her offerings by adding to her inventory.
 She already offers a great service, but what if she added a product, too?